ndrewpj/FastFlowLM/README.md

 - **Runs fully on AMD Ryzen™ NPU** — no GPU or CPU load
 - **CLI-first developer flow** — like Ollama, but optimized for NPU
 - **Support for long context windows** — up to 128k tokens (e.g., LLaMA 3.1/3.2)
-- **No low-level tuning required** — Worry about your app, we handle the rest
+- **No low-level tuning required** — You focus on your app, we handle the rest

 ---